JLDJR2481/Script_your_Database-DDBB-Assignment/README.md

 This script collects the commands used for inserting data in all our Database tables.

-The output after all scripts, and for checking must be:
+The output after all scripts, and after checking must be:

 - Restaurant Table: